 HQ: Toronto, Ontario, Canada

-Support: chat & email
+Support: chat and email

-Pros + Excellent customer support
++ Excellent customer support

 + Effective targeting tools